by Matt Konkle

 Anyway, generally speaking the Jeep wave boils down to this: when two Jeeps pass each other on opposite sides of the road, one of the drivers initiates the wave and the other waves back which symbolizes respect between jeep owners and their vehicle choice.
 That's just about it, really.
 The wave can be exchanged on a multiple lane road or highway when both drivers are able to see each other and usually consists of either a raised hand waving, or using two or four fingers extended upward from the steering wheel.
 Some even believe in a whole Jeep waving hierarchy, ranking each vehicle on a point system based off the Jeep's year, number of mods, daily driver or off-road vehicle, and other factors.
 Those in the lower-point total Jeep are supposed to wave first.
 However, we've found most people stick to simplicity and just wave when they see another Jeep.
 So go ahead and raise that hand when you are out driving today.
 Hopefully you'll get a wave back.

-If you are working today, try abandoning the lunchroom on your break and head over to the local park to eat.
-String a Jammock up when you get there, if you have one, or push and recline that seat back.
-Then enjoy lunch in top down, doors off, open-air style.
+So if you are working today, try abandoning the lunchroom on your break and take a drive around town.
+Maybe cruise through the newly built neighborhood and admire the homes you'll never have because you own a Jeep.
+If it is warm enough, then string up that Jammock you just bought and relax.
 Make sure to fully stretch out or, better yet, bring a book and put that phone away to reach true relaxation.
-Listen, your Jeep wants those doors and top off.
+Listen, your Jeep wants you to enjoy yourself.
 Why not make it happy so you can be happy.

 The drive home today doesn’t have to be just the same old boring road home.
 Whether you are an experienced off-roader, or you’ve never taken the vehicle off-pavement, why not skirt the rules of normalcy on your daily ride and find a different way.
 Take your vehicle down that rutty gravel farm road if you can, or find a somewhat torn-up path around the edge of your city – maybe out by a river where you'll run into a mix of dirt and water.
 Better yet, use your phone or computer and look up top recommended places nearby where you can get some fresh dirt on that Jeep.
 Maybe you’ll even get to put the vehicle into 4-hi.
 And, of course, make sure to take some pictures and post them to our Facebook page.